-LastiSeal® Concrete Stain & Sealer combines a waterproofing sealer and concrete stains in one product.
+LastiSeal® Concrete Stain & Sealer combines a deep-penetrating waterproofing sealer and concrete stains in one product.
 While the molecules of the polyester-based sealer will reliably penetrate even into tighter substrates, the color stain pigments have a much harder time.
-If the surface is not properly prepared, you may end up with concrete that is permanently waterproof but with a color stain that will not last.

 The key to success is a proper surface preparation and suitable conditions:

 LastiSeal is guaranteed to waterproof concrete for at least 15 years.
-However, the color stain pigments are much more dependent on proper surface prep, application, and maintenance by the user.
-Therefore, the color stain itself is not guaranteed!
+However, the color stain pigments are much more dependent on proper surface preparation and application by the user.
+Therefore, the penetration of the color stain itself is not guaranteed!

-Remove all contaminants like dirt, paints or sealers, curing compounds, adhesives, efflorescence ("white powder"), oil, grease, mildew, rust, and similar.
-This may require power washing, shot blasting, sandblasting, grinding, scarifying, acid etching, or just washing and scrubbing with a deck brush.
+Remove all contaminants like dirt, paints or sealers, curing or form release compounds, adhesives, efflorescence ("white powder"), oil, grease, mildew, rust, and similar.
+This may require power washing, acid etching, shot blasting, sandblasting, grinding, scarifying, or just washing and scrubbing with a deck brush.

-Contrary to popular opinion, acid etching will not remove most paints, sealers, and oils.
+Note: Contrary to a popular myth, acid etching will not remove most paints, sealers, and oils.

 For more information on cleaning and preparing concrete surfaces please check Frequently Asked Questions.

-The concrete must be thoroughly dry – dry surface is not good enough.
-The concrete must be dry inside to allow LastiSeal Sealer penetrate 2 to 4 inches.
+The concrete must be thoroughly dry – a dry surface is not good enough.
+The concrete must be dry inside to allow LastiSeal Sealer penetrate 2 to 4 inches into the pores.

 Let the concrete dry out for at least two days after a rain or at least three days after pressure washing, depending on temperatures, wind, and humidity.
 Avoid rain for at least a day after the outdoor application of LastiSeal.